dmbaturin/ocamlbook.org/book/09_lists-and-structural-recursion.md

 ## Defining the list type

-Many data structures, including linked lists, can be defined _inductively.
+Many data structures, including linked lists, can be defined _inductively_.

 An _inductive definition_ consists of two parts: a _base case_ that defines the least possible element, and an _inductive step_ that defines how to make larger structures from it.